Sanjay-preetham/ProjectsandLearnings/README.md

 # SanRepositroy
-This repository is where basic and advanced automation scripts for testing are stored
+This repository is where basic and advanced automation scripts for testing are stored.
+Lets Create a work space